harshopjqjw/Gift-for-you-/README.md

 💌 Connection Status

-🟡 Waiting for Aisha’s “Yes”...
+🟡 Waiting for sulekha’s “Yes”...

 💍 Accept the Proposal
 🚫 No (Disabled)